build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 }
 ```

 This is a bit long, but this is a one time operation.
 Now you can reuse the role and attach to instances at launch time or at any moment after launch.
-Once the role is attached to the instance, all processes running on macOS, including the SSM agent, is authorized to call SSM API, which is required to establish a connection to your instance.
+Once the role is attached to the instance, all processes running on macOS, including the SSM agent, are authorized to call SSM API, which is required to establish a connection to your instance.

 Ok, now that the initial setup is done, let's connect to the instance.
 You can do so using the AWS Console or the CLI.